emqx/emqx-operator/docs/en_US/tasks/configure-emqx-license.md

 ```

-**NOTE**: From the output results, you can see the basic information of the license we applied for, including applicant information, the maximum number of connections supported by the license, and the expiration time of the license.
+> From the output results, you can see the basic information of the license we applied for, including applicant information, the maximum number of connections supported by the license, and the expiration time of the license.

 ## Update EMQX Enterprise Edition License